- Local licensed guide

 The walk continues to the National Gardens of Greece, Zappeion, Temple of Zeus and Hadrian’s Arch.
 The walk continues on to the next stop: the Acropolis.

 Entering on the south slope of the Acropolis, you’ll visit the Dionysus Sanctuary and Dionysus Theater before you walk up the slope leading to the Acropolis monuments.
 Panoramic views of the city will be perfect for Instagram-ready photos.

-During your tour, you’ll gain insight into the significance of its historic monuments including the Parthenon, the Erechtheion, the Propylaia, the Nike Temple and other significant sights including the Odeon of Herodes Atticus, the Ancient Agora, the National Observatory of Athens and the city’s scenic hills: Filoppapos, Mars, and Pnyx.
+During your tour, you’ll gain insight into the significance of the historic monuments of Acropolis including the Parthenon, the Erechtheion, the Propylaia, the Nike Temple as well as other significant sights of Athens including the Odeon of Herodes Atticus, the Ancient Agora, the National Observatory of Athens and the city’s scenic hills: Filoppapos, Mars, and Pnyx.

-Note: After the first part of the tour ends on the Acropolis you will have time to take more photos before walking to the Ancient Agora with your guide.
-Before the guided Agora tour begins at 13:30 (1:30 pm), you may get a snack or a drink.
+Note: After the first part of the tour, which ends on the Acropolis you will have time to take more photos before walking to the Ancient Agora with your guide.
+Before the guided Plaka and Agora tour begins, you may get a snack or a drink.
 There will be no time for a leisurely lunch.

 Ancient Agora: The Core of Ancient Athenian Life